mchmdsaleh/expenseOwl/README.md

 An `Import from ExpenseOwl v3.2-` will be present for v4.X to allow pulling in data from past releases.

+# Development

+ExpenseOwl now ships with a Vue 3 + Vite single-page application that is embedded into the Go binary.
+To work on the UI or rebuild the bundle:

+1. Install Node.js 20.19 or newer (Vite 7 requires this runtime).
+2. Install dependencies once from the repository root: `PATH=/path/to/node/bin:$PATH npm install` (the root `package.json` uses workspaces and will install the `frontend` dependencies).
+3. Rebuild the production bundle with `cd frontend && npm run build`.
+The compiled assets land in `internal/web/dist` and are embedded at the next Go build.
+4. (Optional) For a hot-reload development loop run `npm run dev` from `frontend` while the Go server runs separately; the Vite dev server proxies API calls back to `http://localhost:9080`.

+Tailwind CSS powers the Vue screens, so feel free to add new styles with `@apply` in `src/style.css` or utility classes directly in the templates.

+Remember to run `npm run build` before compiling the Go binary or building the container image so that up-to-date assets are embedded.

 # Contributing

-Contributions are welcome; please ensure they align with the project's philosophy of maintaining simplicity by strictly using the current tech stack (Go for backend; HTML, CSS, JS for frontend).
+Contributions are welcome; please ensure they align with the project's philosophy of maintaining simplicity by strictly using the current tech stack (Go for the backend; Vue 3 + Vite for the frontend).
 It is intended for home lab use, i.e., a self-hosted first approach (containerized use).
 Consider the following:

 - Additions should have sensible defaults without breaking foundations
 - Environment variables can be used for system configuration in container and binary